Meet Our Green Business Honorees

 Salt Lake City Public Library

 Libraries are fundamentally green, allowing the reuse of materials and shared resources.
 But the Salt Lake City Public Library offers sustainable resources for their community by providing access to sustainable education.
 In 2017, they converted an unused outdoor space into a community garden where they host workshops about gardening in an urban environment.
 This fall, they’ll be offering programs like “Recycling 101.”
 Their newest branches, Glendale and Marmalade, were specifically designed to be energy-efficient.
 As a community-learning organization, they strive to lead by example.
 And they believe that a greater sharing of information will provide people with better access to sustainable solutions for their businesses and at home.
+The library is definitely deserving of a Green Business award!

 The Spotted Door | Jason Utgaard, Founder